benvacha/mrkdwn/README.md

 ```

 ### Unordered List
-Unordered lists must be denoted using `-` or `--`, `*` and `+` will not be translated to unordered lists.
-Multiple line list items will be translated into paragraphs. `-` and `--` can be used interchangably in a single list. `--` can be used to signify the end of a list to prevent translation errors.
+Unordered lists must be denoted using `-`, `*` and `+` will not be translated to unordered lists.
+Multiple line list items will be translated into paragraphs. `--` can be used to signify the end of a list to prevent translation errors.
 ##### mrkdwn
 ```
 - Item